nstohler/aspnetcore-generator-api/more-commands.md

 docker-compose up -d
 docker-compose logs -f learing-jenkins
 ```

 ## Building an Image on Every Commit

 You have to install TeamCity.VSTest.TestAdapter package to grab tests output.
 https://stackoverflow.com/a/52236646/54159

+## Run image from my-registry

+From another computer (other than dev-pc above)!

+`docker run --rm -it -p 8080:80 my-registry:55000/gen:ci-14`
+=> runs now on localhost:8080

+To run another version on the same machine (but different port):
+`docker run --rm -it -p 8090:80 my-registry:55000/gen:ci-14`
+=> runs now on localhost:8090